 For community and controlled schools where only one application is received for a school on any given date the application will be forwarded to the school where places are available.

 For admission to voluntary aided schools and academies, the admissions team will send details of your application to the school’s governing body for their decision.

 Where your child can be offered a school place at one of your preferred schools the school will contact you directly to arrange admission.

 If the local authority is unable to offer your child a place at any of your preferred schools and your child does not have an allocated school place which is less than two miles to their home address then your child will be offered a place at the nearest school to your home address that has places available – this is referred to as a alternative offer.

 Where your child has been refused a place at one of your preferred schools, you will be informed of your right of appeal.
 If you are moving further than two miles from your child's current school, or your child's current school is more than two miles from your current address, the school admissions team will make an alternative offer of a place at a school within two miles of your current or proposed address as applicable.
 You will need to inform the local authority if you do not require the alternative school offered.

 How will I know when my child has been offered a school place?

-You will receive an email from the school admissions team.
+You will receive an email from the school admissions team within ten to 15 school days.
 This will ask you to log in to the Family Portal.
 In the Family Portal you will be able to view the decision against each of your preferred schools.
 Where you have been refused a school place you will be offered the right of appeal.

 Once the local authority has informed you that you have been offered a school place, you can contact that school directly to arrange a start date.